xdmushui/partner-center-sdk/develop/get-an-offer-by-id.md

 ## <span id="Response"></span><span id="response"></span><span id="RESPONSE"></span>Response

-If successful, this method returns a **Offer** resource in the response body.
+If successful, this method returns an **Offer** resource in the response body.

 **Response success and error codes**